-Thunderstorm Wind / Hail Mitigation Activities: Promote public education to individuals, businesses, and schools for hazard events that may include the following.
+Thunderstorm Wind/Hail Mitigation Activities: Promote public education to individuals, businesses, and schools for hazard events that may include the following.

-- Listen to the latest forecasts, especially when planning outdoor activities - Keep a NOAA weather radio with extra batteries nearby to listen for weather updates. - Listen especially for severe thunderstorm watches and warnings. - Practice lightning safety. - Outdoor activities should not take place when lightning is present. - Fully enclosed vehicles and large permanent buildings provide safe havens from lightning. - Pursue programs to provide or subsidize the provision of weather radios to low income populations. - Promote trimming of tree limbs and debris, particularly in areas close to critical facilities and infrastructure such as power lines. - Ensure all critical facilities have a backup source of power generators
+- Immediate acquisition of an emergency warning sirens for the Cities of Wickliffe, Barlow and Kevil, plus the communities of Lovelaceville, Bandana, Gage, and Blandville. - Listen to the latest forecasts, especially when planning outdoor activities. - Keep a NOAA weather radio with extra batteries nearby to listen for weather updates. - Listen especially for severe thunderstorm watches and warnings. - Practice lightning safety. - Outdoor activities should not take place when lightning is present. - Fully enclosed vehicles and large permanent buildings provide safe havens from lightning. - Pursue programs to provide or subsidize the provision of weather radios to low income populations. - Promote trimming of tree limbs and debris, particularly in areas close to critical facilities and infrastructure such as power lines. - Ensure all critical facilities have a backup source of power generators

-Winter Storm Mitigation Activities: Promote public education to individuals, businesses, and schools for hazard events that may include the following.
+Winter Storm / Ice Storm Mitigation Activities: Promote public education to individuals, businesses, and schools for hazard events that may include the following.

-- Make sure critical facilities have a backup source of heat - Provide public education as to the safe use of back up heat sources - Promote trimming of tree limbs and debris, particularly in areas close to critical facilities and infrastructure such as power lines. - Evaluate subdivision regulations for inclusion of underground utilities for new development - Promote public education to individuals and families, business, and schools for Winter Storm Events and include the following: - Insulate the walls and attic of structures - Caulk and weather-strip doors and windows - Allow water to slowly drip from faucets to prevent pipes from freezing - Check the antifreeze and battery in vehicles - Stay off snow- or ice-covered roads if possible - Keep a supply of non-perishable food and water - Ensure all critical facilities have a backup source of power generators
+- Make sure critical facilities have a backup source of heat - Provide public education as to the safe use of back up heat sources - Promote trimming of tree limbs and debris, particularly in areas close to critical facilities and infrastructure such as power lines. - Evaluate subdivision regulations for inclusion of underground utilities for new development - Promote public education to individuals and families, business, and schools for winter Storm Events and include the following: - Insulate the walls and attic of structures. - Caulk and weather-strip doors and windows. - Allow water to slowly drip from faucets to prevent pipes from freezing. - Check the antifreeze and battery in vehicles. - Stay off snow- or ice-covered roads if possible - Keep a supply of non-perishable food and water. - Ensure all critical facilities have a backup source of power generators.